 - Service to the university

 - Standing university committees or councils

 - Standing college committees

 - Standing department committee

 - Conducting a Peer Review of Teaching

 - Ad hoc committee member

 - Faculty Senate

 - Advisor for a student organization

 - Chair or executive committee for any activity listed above

 - Community Service

 - Active participation in professionally-related community group

 - Service in professional capacity to boards or committees

 - Professional service to public schools and agencies without remuneration

-- Professional consulting without remuneration - Presentations at workshops, meetings, etc. in community - Service to Professional Organizations - Moderator for professional on-line 'zine - Membership in professional and educational groups - Participation at professional meeting as assigned moderator or panelist - Participation on boards and committees - Assistance to professional group organizing meetings, administrative. etc. - Serving as executive officer of professional organization - Awards and honors for service - Participation or leadership role in NEXUS, FESTIBA or HESTEC
+- Professional consulting without remuneration

+- Presentations at workshops, meetings, etc. in community

+- Service to Professional Organizations

+- Moderator for professional on-line 'zine

+- Membership in professional and educational groups

+- Participation at professional meeting as assigned moderator or panelist

+- Participation on boards and committees

+- Assistance to professional group organizing meetings, administrative. etc.

+- Serving as executive officer of professional organization

+- Awards and honors for service

+- Participation or leadership role in FESTIBA or HESTEC

-Faculty with standard allocations of service workload meet expectations in the area of service if they document any two activities on the above list.
+Faculty meet expectations in the area of service if they document any two activities on the above list.

-Faculty with standard allocations of service workload exceed expectations in the area of service if they document any three activities on the above list.
+Faculty exceed expectations in the area of service if they document any three activities on the above list.